klustria/helidon-mp-ocivault-unittest/Practices.md

        ```
    3. Open the Maven tool window by clicking `Maven` on the right sidebar of the IDE and choose the toolbar button with arrow cycle icon.
 Clicking this button will reload the Maven projects that includes the newly added dependencies.
 4. Create the test package directory by doing the following:
-   1. While highlighting the project root directory from `Project` tool window, i.e. `helidon-mp-oci-unittest-practice`, use `File->New->Directory` from the menu bar and select `src/test/java` under `Maven Source Directories` on the `New Directory` pop-up window.
+   1. While highlighting the project root directory from `Project` tool window, i.e. `helidon-mp-ocivault-unittest-practice`, use `File->New->Directory` from the menu bar and select `src/test/java` under `Maven Source Directories` on the `New Directory` pop-up window.
    2. From the `Project` tool window, highlight the newly created `java` directory under `src/test` then use `File->New->Package` from the menu bar and enter `io.heldon.unittest`.
 Under the covers, this will create `io/helidon/unittest` directory.
 5. Create a helper class called `FakeSecretsData`.
 The objective of this class is to be able to provide help in performing OCI secrets create and get calls by being able to simulate access to secrets information from memory through a local Map or String Constant, rather than from the actual OCI cloud service.
    1. From the `Project` tool window, highlight the newly created package `io.heldon.unittest` (or `io/helidon/unittest` path) under `src/test/java`and use `File->New->Java Class` to enter `FakeSecretsData` which will then create `public class FakeSecretsData`.
 The class only needs package visibility scope so remove the `public` keyword from the class declaration.